marcpage/genweb/CONTRIBUTION.md

 - Enter a description at the top of the Git list
 - Process `Commit & Push`
 - Open up [GitHub](https://github.com/marcpage/genweb/pulls)
-- Ckick on Green `Compare & pull request` button in yellow stripe at top of page
+- Click on Green `Compare & pull request` button in yellow stripe at top of page
 - Update the pull request title
-- add any notes to the description (optional)
+- Add any notes to the description (optional)
 - Add reviewers (click `request` next to Marc or click on `Reviewers` on far right)
 - Assign PR to yourself
-- Add any labels that are approrpiate
+- **Add any `Labels` that are approrpiate**
 - Click Green `Create pull request` button